leonardobaptistella/Portifolio/index.md

 ## Main Board Lite

-This board was developed to be one of the foundational components of the Genus Project, serving as a flight version and intended for future use in the stratospheric probes of the Zenith group.
+This board was the first prototype of the Genus project, which aims to create a generic hardware platform for aerospace applications.
+This version, called the main board lite, is designed to integrate two other systems through a standardized bus, capable of implementing redundant communication protocols such as CAN, I2C, and SPI.
+Additionally, it features switched-mode circuits for power conversion and system power supply.

 ![Main Board Lite](/images/main_lite.jpeg)

 ## Main Board STD
-This board was developed to be one of the core components of the Genus Project, serving as an integrated subsystem version for nano-satellites and stratospheric probes of the Zenith group.
+This board is a prototype of the Genus project, specifically the main board standard version, which aims to integrate various other systems through a standardized bus.
+This bus is capable of implementing redundant communication protocols such as CAN, I2C, and SPI, as well as different generic buses that can be customized according to the mission's needs.
+Additionally, it features switched-mode circuits for power conversion and system power supply.

 ![Main Board STD](/images/main_std.PNG)